MariosChartsias/IndicesPrediction/README.md

-# Predicting OCEAN indeces with ML models
+# Predicting OCEAN indices with ML models

 This project is about to predict the indices O,C,E,A,N of Big Five Personality Trais